 Diagnosis and treatment planning

 During this appointment, your teeth will be prepared.
-If you are getting porcelain veneers this usually means having a thin layer of enamel removed to ensure the veneers are the same thickness as your teeth and sit flush within the smile.
+If you are getting porcelain veneers this usually means having a thin layer of enamel removed to ensure that they are the same thickness as your teeth and sit flush within the smile.
 Usually, a local anaesthetic is used to numb your mouth to ensure you are comfortable throughout this part of the dental veneers procedure.

 This done, a digital scanner is used to create impressions of your mouth and teeth from which your custom porcelain veneers will be made in a dental lab.
 Temporary veneers will be placed to protect your prepared tooth or teeth while you wait for the permanent veneers to be created.